Brewskey/spark-server/README.md

 # How do I get started?

 1. Run the server with:
-   Run with babel (useful for local development)

 ```
 npm start
 ```

-For production - uses transpiled files from babel.
+For production - uses transpiled files from typescript.

 ```
+npm run build:all
 npm run start:prod
 ```